abraunegg/onedrive/docs/national-cloud-deployments.md

 ![application_registration_done](./images/application_registration_done.jpg)

+> [!NOTE]
-**Note:** The Application (client) ID UUID as displayed after client registration, is what is required as the 'application_id' for Step 4 below.
+> The Application (client) ID UUID as displayed after client registration, is what is required as the 'application_id' for Step 4 below.

 ## Step 2: Configure application authentication scopes
 Configure the API permissions as per the following: